-Mass-based stormwater values were based on total recoverable metal targets, a hardness of 50 mg/L and a flow of 62.7 cfs (daily storm volume = $1.5 \times 10^8$ liters).
+Mass-based stormwater values were based on total recoverable metal targets, a hardness of 50 mg/L and a flow of 62.7 cfs (daily volume = 1.5×10^8 liters).

 Recalculated mass-based allocations using ambient hardness and flow rate at the time of sampling are considered consistent with the assumptions and requirements of these waste load allocations.
-Samples collected during flow conditions less than the 90th percentile flow rate must achieve the acute and chronic hardness dependent water quality criteria provided in the CTR.
+In addition, samples collected during flow conditions less than the 90th percentile of annual flow rates must demonstrate that the acute and chronic hardness dependent water quality criteria provided in the CTR are achieved.
 Other Stormwater/NPDES allocations are shown in total recoverable concentration.

-Interim water allocations listed in Table 6-5 are based on the 95th percentile of total metals concentrations collected from January 2006 to January 2010 using log normal distribution.
+Interim water allocations are assigned to stormwater dischargers, (MS4, general construction and general industrial stormwater dischargers) and other NPDES dischargers.
+Interim water allocations listed in Table 6-5 are based on the 95th percentile of total metals concentrations collected from January 2006 to January 2010 using a log-normal distribution.
 The use of 95th percentile values to develop interim allocations is consistent with NPDES permitting methodology.
 Regardless of the interim allocations below, permitted dischargers shall ensure that effluent concentrations and mass discharges do not exceed levels that can be attained by performance of the facility's treatment technologies existing at the time of permit issuance, reissuance or modification.

 Table 6-5.
-Wet-weather Concentration-based Dominguez Channel freshwater interim metal allocations (ug/L)
+Wet-weather Concentration-based Dominguez Channel and Torrance Lateral freshwater interim metal allocations (ug/L)